mauri870/ransomware/README.md

 ransomware.exe decrypt yourencryptionkeyhere
 ```
 And that's it, got your files back :smile:

+## Server endpoints

+The server has only two endpoints

+`POST api/keys/add` - Used by the malware to persist new keys.
+Some verifications are made, like the verification of the RSA autenticity.
+Returns 204 (empty content) in case of success or a json error.

+`GET api/keys/:id` - Id is a 32 characters parameter, representing an Id already persisted.
+Returns a json containing the encryption key or a json error

 As you can see, building a functional ransomware, with some of the best existing algorithms is not dificult, anyone with programming and security skills can build that.